Gambling.com Rating: 7/10

 24/7 (via contact form) | Answered within 10 hours |

 FunkyJackpot includes a full set of responsible gambling tools.
-I was able to set deposit, loss, and wagering limits easily in my account.
+I was able to set deposit, loss, and bet limits in my account.

-Reality checks reminded me of session length, and there were options for short time-outs or long-term self-exclusion.
+Reality checks remind me of session length, and there are options for short time-outs or long-term self-exclusion.

 Available Tools:

-The main weaknesses are the withdrawal fees, absence of live streaming, and no dedicated mobile app.
+The main weaknesses of the site overall are withdrawal fees, the lack of live streaming, and no dedicated mobile app.

 I would still recommend FunkyJackpot – especially to casual bettors who focus on football but also like to dip into racing and other sports.